lukso-network/LIPs/LSPs/LSP-17-ContractExtension.md

 0xcee78b4094da860110960000aabbccdd00000000000000000000000000000000;
 ```

-The boolean at the end of the data structure is utilized to indicate whether the value received by the extendable contract should be forwarded to the extension or remain within the extendable contract.
+The boolean at the end of the data structure is used to indicate whether the value received by the extendable contract should be forwarded to the extension or remain within the extendable contract.

-For example, if this boolean is set to true (represented as a `0x01` hex byte), it indicates that the value received should be forwarded to the extension:
+For example, if this boolean is set to `true` (represented as a `0x01` hex byte), it indicates that the value received should be forwarded to the extension:

 ```js
         address of the extension